pscheyer/Bulltipeer/README.md

 20150907 1905CST
 added interface builder, IBOactions, and similar, according to tutorial.
 This is the first tutorial i've found that actually makes that simple.

+20150907 1927CST
+added MCManager Class, an NSObject containing the multipeer components in its .h- `MCPeerID`, `MCSession`, `MCBrowserViewController`, and `MCAdvertiserAssistant`.
+.h also contains public methods `setupPeerAndSessionWithDisplayName`, `setupMCBrowser`, `advertiseSelf`.

+.m init changes include all those public methods, as well as items for session functions.
+`peer` is called when peers change their state, meaning when they connect or disco.
+`didReceiveData` is for receiving new data from a peer.
+This one is a delegate for messages.
+`didStartReceivingResourceWithName` and `didFinish` are called when a resource is received.
+`didReceiveStream' is for handling incoming streams.

+the `SetupPeerAndSessionWithDisplayName` function sets the `_peerID`, `_session`, and `session.delegate` items.

+`setupMCBrowser` performs the critical step of initializing the session object, using the peerID for initialization.
+The source has some good notes about the serviceType.

+`advertiseSelf` toggles the advertising feature of the device.

+We also make changes in `AppDelegate.h`, declaring an object of our class and importing it.
+In `AppDelegate.m` we add alloc/init for our class to 'didFinishLaunchingWithOptions'.

+Next section.

+###The Discovery Phase
+20150907 1943CST
+we're modding `ConnectionsViewController` to make it conform to the *MCBrowserViewControllerDelegate* protocol.